Television in Spain: 2013 Supreme Court ruling

+2020s

 Transition into 4K and DVB-2

 The first television channel to fully broadcast in 4K in Spain was La 1 UHD, available on satellite television since 2015.
 It was followed by Andalusia's Canal Sur 4K on 25 April 2017 and Castile-La Mancha's CMM TV 4K on 11 December 2019.
 All of them were inaugurated as test-broadcast channels.
 During these test broadcasts, the channels do not air the regular programming of their respective channels, but instead show their own content prepared in 4K.

 UHD Spain was founded on 26 January 2021 as a non-profit association made up of more than 30 major broadcasting companies (both public and private), with their goal being to achieve transition to a fully 4K television using the DVB-T2 standard by 2030.
 On 11 February 2024, La 1 UHD ended the test broadcasts and started to air La 1’s regular programming in 4K.

 Transition to HD finished on 14 February 2024 when all standard-definition versions of generalist channels were shut down and the remaining channels increased their resolution to 1080p.

 Since 27 March 2025, all televisions over 40 inches sold in Spain must have a resolution of 4K or higher and be compatible with the DVB-T2 standard.
 One day later, on 28 March 2025, Galician TVG became the first regional channel to broadcast in 4K on free digital television.
 Basque channels ETB 1 and ETB 2 started 4K broadcasting on 12 June 2025 via HbbTV.

-On 16 October 2025, the third government of Pedro Sánchez approved the public tender for a new television license, the first in 10 years.
-A reorganization of the Digital Terrestrial Television bandwith to allow new 4K channels will take place in 2026, with RTVE, Atresmedia and Mediaset expected to receive new licenses for 4K variants of their main channels.
+On 16 October 2025, the third government of Pedro Sánchez approved the public tender for a new television license, the first in 10 years..
+Mediaset España and the newly-founded consortium Servicios Integrados de Entretenimiento Televisivo (SIETE) submitted bids, with the license awarded to the latter on 26 May 2026.
+SIETE officially announced its channel La Séptima on 7 July 2026, with the aim of beginning broadcasts on 5 November 2026.
+That same day, a reorganization of the Digital Terrestrial Television bandwidth will allow Atresmedia and Mediaset to broadcast 4K variants of their main channels.